Plainfield in Union County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Revolutionary.
 A significant historical year for this entry is 1746.

 Location.
 40° 36.81′ N, 74° 25.889′ W. Marker is in Plainfield, New Jersey, in Union County.
-Marker is at the intersection of West Front Street and Plainfield Avenue, on the right when traveling south on West Front Street.
+It is at the intersection of West Front Street and Plainfield Avenue, on the right when traveling south on West Front Street.
 Touch for map.
 Marker is at or near this postal address: 602 West Front Street, Plainfield NJ 07060, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Drake House Flag Pole (here, next to this marker); World War II 50th Anniversary Commemorative Memorial (approx. half a mile away); Site of the Blue Hills Fort and Camp (approx. 0.7 miles away); Plainfield Garden Club (approx. 1.2 miles away); Washington Rock (approx. 2.1 miles away); a different marker also named Washington Rock (approx. 2.1 miles away); a different marker also named Washington Rock (approx. 2.2 miles away); Quaker Meeting House (approx. 2.2 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Drake House Flag Pole (here, next to this marker); World War II 50th Anniversary Commemorative Memorial (approx. half a mile away); Site of the Blue Hills Fort and Camp (approx. 0.7 miles away); Plainfield Garden Club (approx. 1.2 miles away); Washington Rock (approx. 2.1 miles away); a different marker also named Washington Rock (approx. 2.1 miles away); a different marker also named Washington Rock (approx. 2.2 miles away); Quaker Meeting House (approx. 2.2 miles away).
 Touch for a list and map of all markers in Plainfield.

 Also see . . .
 Drake House Museum website.
 (Submitted on February 20, 2013, by Bill Coughlin of Woodland Park, New Jersey.)

-Photographed By Bill Coughlin, February 20, 2013
+Photographed by Bill Coughlin, February 20, 2013

 5. Drake House (Rear View)